Home > Analyses > Utilities > WEC Energy Group, Inc.

 | Consolidated Edison, Inc. | 36B |

-WEC Energy Group, Inc. ranks 12th among 23 competitors in the regulated electric utilities sector.
-Its market cap is approximately 21% of the leader, NextEra Energy, Inc. WEC is positioned below the average market cap of the top 10 competitors (67.5B) but remains above the sector median of 34B.
-The company maintains a narrow 0.76% gap from the next competitor above it, highlighting a competitive position.
+WEC Energy Group ranks 12th among 23 competitors, holding 22.07% of the market cap of the leader, NextEra Energy.
+It sits below the average market cap of the top 10 (67.5B) but above the sector median (34B).
+The company is 3.86% below its nearest competitor above, indicating a narrow gap at this tier.

 Comparisons with competitors